micro/micro/new/README.md

 # Micro New [Service]

-Micro New is basically a way to generate a boilerplate template.
-That's it.
+The **micro new** command is a quick way to generate boilerplate templates for micro services.

 ## Usage